Experimental entanglement of temporal order: Results

-The second assumption of our no-go theorem says that the laboratory operations are local transformations acting on the target states.
-As discussed earlier, this has two implications.
-First, it implies that the laboratory operations performed in the two SWITCHes cannot transform the joint state of the target systems of S$1$ and S$2$ from a local state to a non-local one \textbf{(2a)}.
-In the language of quantum mechanics, this means that no entangling operation is applied between the two target systems.
-This could be ensured by performing the operations with a space-like separation in which case the condition would be guaranteed in any theory obeying relativistic locality.
+The second assumption of our no-go theorem says that the laboratory operations performed in the two quantum-switches cannot transform the joint state of the target systems of S$1$ and S$2$ from a local state to a non-local one.
+We will again experimentally prove a stronger condition, namely that laboratory operations are local maps on the targets in the considered GPTs.
+As discussed earlier, this condition can be violated for two reasons.
+First, the laboratory operations (IIa) may induce a direct interaction between two targets.
+To avoid this, one could perform the operations with a space-like separation in which case the condition would be guaranteed in any theory obeying relativistic locality.
 However, in our experiment, we make the (well-justified) device-dependent assumption that the laboratory operations are local transformations within S$1$ and S$2$ in GPTs, since the transformations of the systems take place at spatially separated parts of the optical table.
+As a consequence, the first form of violation (IIa) of assumption II arguably does not take place in our experiment.

+Let us consider now the second, more substantial, way in which assumption II could be violated.
+Since we are analysing the case in which only assumption II is false while assumption III holds, we will now study the scenario in which the laboratory operations occur only in a causally-ordered manner.

-The second implication of Assumption \textbf{2.} is that the laboratory operations do not increase the non-classical correlations between the control and the target systems within each SWITCH \textbf{(2b)}.
-This means, in other words, that the laboratory operations of one party S$i$ do not `couple' the control and the target systems.
-Such a coupling would make it possible to transfer the non-local correlations from the control systems of the two parties S$1$ and S$2$ to their target systems, and therefore a violation of Bell's inequalities would be possible even in presence of a definite temporal order.
-In our experiment, the laboratory operations (implemented using waveplates) act only on the state of the target system (the polarization DOF), and there is no device that directly couples it to the control DOF (the path), \textit{i.e.}, there is no gate (such as, \textit{e.g.}, a PBS) that could directly `swap' the entanglement.
+The second form of violation of assumption II is that the laboratory operations of one party S$i$ could ``couple'' the control and the target systems (IIb).
+Such a coupling would make it possible to transfer non-local correlations from the control systems of the two parties S$1$ and S$2$ to their target systems, and therefore a violation of Bell's inequalities would be possible.